 Good to know: will be punished with a fine of 3,750 euros, any person who, on the occasion of a seasonal rental or a seasonal rental offer of a furnished space, for the purpose of habitation, will have provided clearly inaccurate information about the location of the building, consistency and condition of the premises, comfort elements or furnishings.
 In the event of a repeat offence, the fine may be increased to 7,500 euros.

-To go further Article L. 324-2 of the Tourism Code; Decree 67-128 of February 14, 1967, repressing the production of inaccurate information in the event of a furnished offer or seasonal rental contract.
+For further information: Article L. 324-2 of the Tourism Code; Decree 67-128 of February 14, 1967, repressing the production of inaccurate information in the event of a furnished offer or seasonal rental contract.

 Comply with public institutions (ERP) regulations

 The renter must then comply with the safety and accessibility rules for ERPs when the maximum capacity of accommodation is more than 15 people.
 For more information, please refer to the "Public Receiving Establishment (ERP)" sheet.